PMC/AllThingsEUCStore-lab/README.md

 ## Introduction

 The AllThingsEUCStore-lab is a project that simulates an EUC store environment.
 It is designed for educational purposes, allowing users to interact with and understand the workings of an EUC store application.
-The project includes a web interface for managing products, customers, and orders.
+The project includes a web interface for managing products and orders.

 ## Features

 - **Product Management**: Add, update, and delete products in the store.
-- **Customer Management**: Manage customer information and track their orders.
 - **Order Management**: Create and manage customer orders.
 - **SQLite Database**: Uses SQLite for data storage, ensuring a lightweight and easy-to-use database solution.
 - **RESTful API**: StoreApi provides a RESTful API to interact with the database.